8ta4/say/DONTREADME.md

 This also makes it easy to search for a specific date.

-## Updating `read-only.txt`
+## Updating the transcript file

-1. `say` makes a copy of the `read-only.txt` file and creates a temporary file in the system's temp directory.
+1. `say` makes a copy of the `DD.txt` file and creates a temporary file in the system's temp directory.
 This ensures that the application directory doesn't get cluttered.

-2. Any updates made to the file will modify the temporary file, preserving the read-only nature of the original `read-only.txt` file.
+1. Any updates made to the file will modify the temporary file, preserving the read-only nature of the original `DD.txt` file.

-3. `say` uses the atomic `rename` operation to replace the original `read-only.txt` file with the modified temporary file.
-This atomic operation ensures that the `read-only.txt` file is always consistent.
+1. `say` uses the atomic `rename` operation to replace the original `DD.txt` file with the modified temporary file.
+This atomic operation ensures that the `DD.txt` file is always consistent.

 ## Data Retention